-The Allen Deluxe 4 is a wallet-friendly arm style hitch mount rack.
-It uses the bicycle frame as a primary attachment point and is limited in versatility.
-It lacks the security features and vehicle access features of more expensive racks such as the Thule Apex Swing 4-Bike, but may be a good option for the infrequent user.
+The Allen Deluxe 4 is a wallet-friendly support arm style hitch mount rack.
+It holds the bike by the top tube of the frame and is therefore limited in its versatility.
+It lacks the security features and vehicle access features of more expensive racks such as the Thule Apex Swing 4-Bike, but it may be a good option for the infrequent user.

 Allen Deluxe 4-Bike Hitch Carrier Review